Crucial tests of macrorealist and semi-classical gravity models with freely falling mesoscopic nanospheres: Conclusions

 \section{Conclusions}

+Recent improvements in opto-mechanical \cite{aspelreview} and nano-optical \cite{fionax,Arndt} devices nourish the hope that important and fundamental experiments will be realized in the near future, aimed at testing various non-standard proposals such as macrorealist models and semi-classical self-gravitation models \cite{frontiers}.
+Several proposals have been published for testing the superposition principle in the 10$^6$ to 10$^9$ u regime \cite{ulbricht,arndt-horn} but none of these have been realized yet (the present record is of the order of 10$^4$ u \cite{Arndt4}) and all proposals mentioned in this paper, as well as the free fall experiments considered by us, have the status of gedanken experiments.
+However, it is very likely that progress in cooling techniques will be such that over the coming years we will see experimental realizations in the mesoscopic regime which is of particular interest to us (a sphere of 100 $\textrm{nm}$ at twice the normal density counts more or less 6.10$^9$ u).

-Recent improvements of opto-mechanical \cite{aspelreview} and nano-optical \cite{fionax,Arndt} devices nourish the hope that important and fundamental experiments will be realized in the near future, aimed at testing various non-standard proposals such as macro realist models and semi-classical self-gravitation models \cite{frontiers}.
-In this paper we proposed a new approach in which, instead of measuring the disappearance of interferences in the quantum-classical transition, crucial experiments are put forward based on the accurate measurement of the spread of freely falling nanospheres in a zero gravity environment.
-In order to correctly evaluate the temporal evolution of the spreading of their CMWF and CMDM, it was necessary to derive an exact expression for the self-interaction of the nanosphere in the mesoscopic regime (\ref{fullpot}) and to develop a numerical method based on the approximation scheme (\ref{TD23},\ref{TD2},\ref{TD3}) which simplifies the resolution of the system (\ref{fullpot}--\ref{fullpotNS}), to such an extent that a Monte Carlo procedure mixing GRW jumps and gravitational self-focusing becomes computationally tractable.
+In this paper we considered an approach \cite{Collett,Kalbak1} in which, instead of measuring the disappearance of interferences in the quantum-classical transition, one measures the spread of freely falling nanospheres in a zero gravity environment.
+In order to correctly evaluate the temporal evolution of the spreading of their CMWF and CMDM under the joined influence of self-gravity and decoherence, a problem that was never addressed before, it was necessary to derive an exact expression for the self-interaction of the nanosphere in the mesoscopic regime (\ref{fullpot}) and to develop a numerical method based on the approximation scheme (\ref{TD23},\ref{TD2},\ref{TD3}) which simplifies the resolution of the system (\ref{fullpot}--\ref{fullpotNS}), to such an extent that a Monte Carlo procedure mixing GRW jumps and gravitational self-focusing becomes computationally tractable.

 We showed that even in the presence of decoherence, self-gravitation gives rise to possibly observable effects, i.e.: that the self-gravitational influence is robust with respect to decoherence in a certain range of parameters.
-Of course, these effects are small and in order to be able to observe the tiny influence of self-gravitation, the experiment we propose must be realized in an extremely clean environment and will necessarily involve very accurate measurement techniques.
+Of course, these effects are small and in order to be able to observe the tiny influence of self-gravitation, the experiment considered here must be realized in an extremely clean environment and will necessarily involve very accurate measurement techniques.
 In particular, measuring the spread in position of the nanosphere after its free fall requires one to go beyond the Abbe-Rayleigh limit.
+The preparation process is also crucial, and, as we have shown, in order to be able to falsify self-gravity, it is necessary to be able to prepare the nanosphere in a very cold state, which might not yet be reachable by presently available cryogenic techniques.